StefanNouza/spacemouse/README.md

   immediate switching back and forth between Trans- and Rot-mode
   - new parameter "EXCLUSIVEHYSTERESIS", a value of 0 turns it off (old behavior)

-## Upcoming Work
-For the next release already to be found in master:

-- The [modifier function](#modifier-function) has a html page, where you can visualize the effect of the chosen parameters.

-## Upcoming Work
-For the next release already to be found in master:

-- The [modifier function](#modifier-function) has a html page, where you can visualize the effect of the chosen parameters.

 ## V2.0 Serial Menu, Store parameters in EEPROM, new modifierFunction and Drift-compensation
 This release holds 6 months of development by @StefanNouza.
 Here is an overview of his great addition to this project: